All About MIPS Calculators

 The variation in the positive adjustments could be vast.
 Don’t get carried away by calculators that are based on fiction.
 The final payment adjustment hinges on the two Scaling Factors which CMS will be able to calculate only after the end of submission period for 2019 (31st March, 2020).
 We can speculate all we want, but there is no way to know how thousands of providers will perform.

 The only thing you can do, is to maximize your MIPS score.
 Don’t forget the non-financial impact of MIPS score.
 Your MIPS score will be publicly available on the Physician Compare website and as downloadable database that will affect your professional reputation.

-MyMipsScore is all about helping you make informed MIPS decisions.
+MyMipsScore is all about helping you make informed MIPS decisions that drive your MIPS strategy.
 Our focus is to help you understand, analyze and maximize your MIPS score.
-However, we recognize that practices need to get an idea about how much money is at stake to drive the decision-makers into action.
+However, we recognize that practices need to get an idea about how much money is at stake to get decision-makers and providers jump into action.
 MyMipsScore's calculator is designed to do exactly that.